Priceline Promo Codes For Your Hawaii Trip:

 While the luau continued to be a feast that even the common people could enjoy, for the royalty it evolved into a display of wealth.
 Each succeeding king attempted to outdo not just the king before him, but his own previous luaus in terms of the amount of food served and participants in attendance.

 Hawaii became an American territory in 1898, and its culture began capturing the imagination of the country almost immediately, thanks largely to Jack London’s visits and subsequent stories about them.
-The luau would not become familiar to most Americans until the Tiki culture craze took hold in the late 1930s, however, and would be further fueled by increased popular exposure to the culture during the course of World War II.
+The luau would not become familiar to most Americans until the Tiki culture craze took hold in the late 1930s, however, and would be further fuelled by increased popular exposure to the culture during the course of World War II.

 As the luau became popularized in broader American culture, it came to take on an equally broad meaning.
 Many American luaus, even some held in Hawaii, are really nothing more than a standard party with some surface Polynesian elements thrown in.
 However, traditional luaus are still practiced throughout Hawaii.